For More Information and photos about the 1st Battalion, 77th

 what he had to tell himself to overcome his fear.
 "I'm not going to be

 afraid to fall.
 I am going to fall.
 That is part of my existence."
+Tuesday, 22 September 2009 Written by PFC.

-FORWARD OPERATING BASE
+Bethany L. Little FORWARD OPERATING BASE

 DELTA, Iraq – Television sets,

-gaming systems, comfortable furniture and music equipment are all items found within
+gaming systems, comfortable furniture and music equipment are all items found

-Artillery Regiment area of operations in Wasit
+77th Field Artillery Regiment area of operations in Wasit

+Province.
 The equipment was originally set

 up for the battalion while located on Contingency Operating Base Summers.
+“At Summers we had nothing for

 the Soldiers,” said Master Sgt.
 Todd S. Biggins,

-the items sent to COB Summers.”
+paperwork and got the items sent to COB Summers.”
+The program, driven by the

 United Service Organizations, is a way to bring the comforts of home to

+deployed Soldiers.
 There are eight programs to

 boost morale of deployed service members within the USO2GO kit.
-The programs
+The programs have

-athletic equipment, phone cards, music equipment, gaming systems and movies.
+equipment, phone cards, music equipment, gaming systems and movies.
+“We haven’t received all of the

 programs yet, but we’re expecting them soon,” said Biggins,

 a Columbia, S.C. native.
-“Most of the programs are here, like the gaming
+“Most of the programs are here, like the gaming systems,

-systems, the athletic kits, all of the furniture, games, snacks and music
+the athletic kits, all of the furniture, games, snacks and music equipment.”
+The USO created the USO2GO kit

 to meet the needs of the military in deployed areas where a facility could not